In the United States, approximately 12 million people over the age of 40 have some kind of vision impairment.

 Is Red Light Therapy Safe for Eyes?

 At first, the idea of pointing red light at your eyes might seem a bit scary.
-You might be asking questions like “Does red light therapy damage eyes?” or “Can red light therapy hurt your eyes” or “Do I need eye protection with red light therapy?”
+You might be asking questions like “Does red light therapy damage eyes?” or “Can red light therapy hurt your eyes” or “Do I need red light therapy eye protection?”

 The good news is that red light therapy is considered safe for the eyes.
 You do not need to wear red light therapy eye protection during any type of treatment, especially those geared toward healing the eyes or treating conditions like the ones listed above.